-Co-located with the Forum, the 1st edition of “Quality Food Scheme+” award presentation ceremony was organised to recognise the achievement of 16 food-related companies that demonstrated outstanding performance in food safety management, control and traceability.
-With SGS HK as the audit partner of “Quality Food Scheme+”, participating enterprises were assessed based on more comprehensive internationally accredited food safety standards, including GS1 Global Traceability Standard (GTS), ISO 22000 - Food Safety Management System Standard, as well as HACCP – Food Safety Control Standard.
-The 7th award presentation ceremony for “Quality Food Scheme” was also held at the venue.
-Please refer to appendix or visit www.gs1hk.org/zh-hk/quality-food-scheme for the winner list of both Schemes.
+Co-located with the Forum, the award presentation ceremony of “Quality Food Scheme+” and “Quality Food Scheme” were organised to recognise the achievement of 22 food-related companies that demonstrated outstanding performance in food safety management, control and traceability.
+Please refer to appendix or visit https://www.gs1hk.org/quality-food-scheme for the winner list of both Schemes.

 Recognised Companies of “Quality Food Scheme+” (in alphabetical order):

 • A.S.
 Watson Group - Watsons Water

 • Hop Hing Oils & Fats (HK) Ltd.